jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 slug: /machine/web/user-information
 ---

-On the ASM, it is quite easy to find the options to enable early access to changes to the platform, register your mobile phone number,
+On the ARM, it is quite easy to find the options to enable early access to changes to the platform, register your mobile phone number,